Automattic/jetpack/readme.txt

 * General: direct access to Jetpack_IXR_Client class that could cause a PHP fatal error in some server setups is now prevented.
 * Shortcodes: YouTube embed no longer includes the frameborder attribute, deprecated in HTML 5.

+= 3.9.6 =
+Release date: March 31st, 2016

+Bug fix: Shortcodes: fixed incorrect Vimeo embed logic.

+= 3.9.5 =
+Release date: March 31st, 2016

+This release features several WordPress 4.5 compatibility changes that make several Jetpack features work properly in the Customizer view.
+Big thanks to @westonruter for contributing the code!

+Other enhancements and bug fixes:

+* Contact Form: no longer calling the datepicker method if it's not available.
+* SSO: settings checkboxes now honor filters and constants that restrict certain sign-in modes.
+* Shortcodes: fixed a problem with Gist fetching.
+* Shortcodes: fixed invalid HTML5 markup in YouTube embed code.
+* Shortcodes: made the Vimeo links work properly in case of multiple mixed uses in one post.

 = 3.9.4 =
 Release date: March 10th, 2016